Find Affordable College Courses

 Corpus Christi, TX

-Del Mar College came in at #7 in this year’s edition of the Most Popular Journalism Associate Degree Schools in the Southwest Region ranking.
-DMC is a fairly large public school located in the city of Corpus Christi.
+Del Mar College ranked #7 on this year’s Most Popular Journalism Associate Degree Schools in the Southwest Region list.
+DMC is a fairly large public school located in the large city of Corpus Christi.

 About 50% of the students majoring in journalism at the school are women while 50% are male.